 Surprisingly, the type N contribution is reproduced exactly and the type III contribution is off by a numerical factor of 2.
 We can further consider the general $\tilde m$ case

 which gives

 Again, we have

-As in the previous case, the double copy in position space fails because of a factor of $2$ in the type III contribution.
+As in the previous case, the position space Cotton double copy fails because of a factor of $2$ in the type III contribution.
 Interestingly, this factor turns out to be independent of $\widetilde{m}_\phi$.
-As we already mention, it was not expected that our twistor double copy would lead to a position space double copy.
+As we already mentioned, it was not expected that our twistor double copy would lead to a position space double copy.
 It is therefore very interesting that it fails by \textit{only} a factor 2.
 Furthermore, when the mass of the scalar is one, that is, it has vanishing effective mass, the second term drops and the position space and twistor double copies are proportional to each other as in type D.

 For type II and type I, one can construct perfectly acceptable twistor double copies.
 However, it becomes increasingly hard to see if the twistor double copy can be taken such that the structure of the double copy is preserved in position space.
 Let us give a final example for an ansatz type II twistor double copy.
-First we can again fix the $\lambda$ dependence as we did up to now, so that all representatives scale as $f \propto \braket{\lambda A}^{\widetilde{m}_\phi-1}$.
-Next, a type II gravitational field representative should have a third order pole.
-Physically, we should then require the spin 1 fields to have each a second order pole at the same location.
-The rest of the twistor representatives structure should respect the correct spin and mass homogeneity.
+First, we can again fix the $\lambda$ dependence as we did up to now so that all representatives scale as $f \propto \braket{\lambda A}^{\widetilde{m}_\phi-1}$.
+Next, a type II gravitational field representative should have a third-order pole.
+Physically, we should then require the spin 1 fields to have each a second-order pole at the same location.
+The rest of the twistor representative structure should respect the correct spin and mass homogeneity.
 The simplest and most symmetric solution leads to the following twistor double copy

 which in general does not lead to a position double copy.